po1sigala/live/01-Class-Content/04-Web-APIs-dev/README.md

 ## Homework

-To help you become familiar with these tests and give you a chance to apply the skills from this module, this week’s homework invites you to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+In this week's homework, you will build a timed coding quiz with multiple-choice questions.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.
 This week’s coursework focuses on the skills you need to succeed in this assignment.

 ## Career Connection